jf-tech/omniparser/idr/README.md

 </Root>
 ```
 This is a simple XML blob with no non-default namespaces and with no attributes.
 Its corresponding IDR
-looks like this (with empty field omitted and tree pointers omitted for clarity):
+looks like this (with `ID`, empty fields and tree pointers omitted for clarity):
 ```
 Node(Type: DocumentNode, FormatSpecific: XMLSpecific())
     Node(Type: ElementNode, Data: "Root", FormatSpecific: XMLSpecific())